mgmedick/SpeedRunCharts/README.md

 ## Import Process

-Currently the import code isn't open source, but I plan to share the API wrapper I'm using in the near future.
+Currently the import code isn't open source, but I plan to share the API wrapper in the near future.
 The import runs every 15 mins and populates all the data the sites uses.
-So all API calls (speedrun api, twitch, youtube, etc.) are made from the import.
+So all API calls (speedrun.com api, twitch, youtube, etc.) are made from the import.
 Additionally the import only pulls verified runs, so the site only has verified data.

 ## Best Practices: